Walter Lantz Productions: 1935–1940: The decline of Oswald and new stars

+1940–1947: Continued success and new talent

-Woody quickly became extremely popular, being given his own series in early 1941, and became one of the most famous examples of the "brash bird" cartoon characters of the late 1930s/early 1940s such as Daffy Duck.
-The success of Scrub Me Mama With A Boogie Beat and Boogie-Woogie Bugle Boy (the former becoming subject to controversy and even protest in later years over racial stereotypes) also led to the introduction of the Swing Symphony series that fall, often featuring popular musicians of the time.
+Woody quickly became extremely popular, being given his own series in early 1941, and became one of the most famous examples of the "brash bird" cartoon characters of the late 1930s/early 1940s such as Donald Duck (also created by Disney).
+The success of Scrub Me Mama With A Boogie Beat and Boogie Woogie Bugle Boy of Company B (the former becoming subject to controversy and even protest soon after its release over racial stereotypes, and the latter nominated for an Academy Award) also led to the introduction of the Swing Symphony series that fall, often featuring popular musicians of the time.
 The series ended in 1945 at the twilight of the big band era.

-After the studio's 1930s cartoons were scored by a succession of composers, including James Dietrich, Victor Records producer Nat Shilkret and Harman-Ising veteran Frank Marsales, Darrell Calker took over in late 1940.
+After the studio's 1930s cartoons were scored by a succession of composers, including James Dietrich, Victor Records producer Nat Shilkret, and Harman-Ising veterans Frank Marsales, Darrell Calker took over in late 1940.
 Calker's arrangements became noted for their distinctive swing flavor.

-After Disney's success with Snow White and the Seven Dwarfs, the Lantz studio planned to make a feature, Aladdin and His Lamp, featuring the ascendant comedy duo of Abbott and Costello, but after Mr. Bug Goes to Town failed at the box office, Aladdin never made it to actual production.
-Late in the decade, Lantz attempted to do a feature-length cartoon again, but it never came to fruition.
+After Disney's success with Snow White and the Seven Dwarfs (1937), the Lantz studio planned to make a feature, Aladdin and His Lamp, featuring Universal's comedy team Abbott and Costello in live action, but after Mr. Bug Goes to Town (1941) failed at the box office, Aladdin never made it to actual production.
+Late in the decade, Lantz considered making a feature-length cartoon again, but it never came to fruition.

+The Lantz unit was perhaps considered the smallest major animation studio in the West Coast, with Lantz and animator Alex Lovy producing cartoons as a single unit by the turn of the decade.
+In 1943, Lovy was drafted into the U.S. Navy and was replaced by James "Shamus" Culhane in March of that year.
+Culhane quickly developed a distinct direction and art style characterized for its use of Russian avant-garde influences, minimalistic backgrounds and fast cutting.
+Culhane eventually left Lantz in late 1945 over pay disputes.